cjffcnx/LetsSupport/README.md

 ## ⭐ Show your support

-If Mind Matters helps you or you believe in its vision:
+If Lets Support helps you or you believe in its vision:

 - Star the repo.
 - Fork and contribute.